TriKro/rsb-content/part5-generative_product_research/analog-digital.md

 ## Case Studies
 * When selling a digital information product the experiment team gathered early versions of this data “by hand,” then produced a printed report for test customers.
 This printed report provided real value and was used to gather feedback.
 Eventually, the team created a digital version of this report. source: http://www.movestheneedle.com/blog/enterprise-lean-startup-experiment-examples/
 * Artivest had to deal with analog paperwork before they could deliver a digital version of its FinTech platform for individuals and IFAs: https://leanstartup.co/how-one-fitech-company-used-lean-startup-in-a-regulated-industry/ There was both an operational component and a regulatory one to the the analog paperwork.
-* Internet of Things: first design the physical object, then connect it to networks and deliver a digital service.
+* Internet of Things: First design the physical object, then connect it to networks and deliver a digital service.
 * Flowserve offers "sensor-enabled valves along with as-a-service valve status monitoring": https://dupress.deloitte.com/dup-us-en/focus/internet-of-things/connected-products-designing-for-internet-of-things.html
-* Wagamama (fast food Asian fusion restaurant chain): initially took orders like in a traditional restauraunt, and noted down orders via a number system on paper placemats, then introduced a wireless handheld PoS (Compaq iPAQ Pocket PC via Geac) which waiters used to take orders, communicate with the kitchen, and manage operations data.
+* Wagamama (fast food Asian fusion restaurant chain): initially took orders like in a traditional restaurant and noted down orders via a number system on paper placemats, then introduced a wireless handheld PoS (Compaq iPAQ Pocket PC via Geac) that waiters used to take orders, communicate with the kitchen, and manage operations data.
 * Drones in precision farming: https://steveblank.com/2013/07/22/an-mvp-is-not-a-cheaper-product-its-about-smart-learning/
 * Got a case study?
 Add a link by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)